ourworldventures/ourworld_books_OLD/content/ow_nomads/zanzibar_west/zanzibar_west_intro.md

 Jungle Paradise is based at Mbweni in Zanzibar and is home to a super nice boutique hotel, botanical gardens and ruins with a rich history.

-The location was instrumental in abolishing slavery and had a school where mainly slave children had a chance to get educated and become free.
+The location was instrumental in the abolishment of slavery in Zanzibar and had a school where slave children had a chance to get educated and become free.

 Mbweni was a Universities Mission to Central Africa (UMCA) base and settlement for former slaves in the 19th century.
 The ruins of St Mary’s School for Girls, built by missionaries for girls freed from slave ships, is now set amid the lush gardens of Mbweni Ruins.